piriya33/CDC_Wordpress/wp-content/plugins/my-custom-functions/readme.txt

 ****

-"My Custom Functions" is one of the personal software projects of [Arthur Gareginyan](https://www.arthurgareginyan.com).
+"My Custom Functions" is one of the own software projects of [Space X-Chimp](https://www.spacexchimp.com).

 **License**